Daisy Jones & The Six by: Taylor Jenkins Reid – A novel.

 There is something so special about this novel, whether it is a persistent inkling that the band, Daisy Jones & The Six, truly existed, or the feeling that you honestly lived through their gradual growth and rise to extreme fame.
 And that is what it felt like to read Daisy Jones & The Six, because each page transports you to the vivid period of the band’s impending, and eventual, celebrity.
 You experience both the band members’ struggles with creating memorable music and painting their personas, and each of their struggles in their personal lives.
 To read Daisy Jones & The Six is such a refreshing and authentic experience.

 Although most of the characters and entire premise captured my heart, I did, in fact, find the ending to be somewhat of a let-down.
 The huge question of this novel was why the ’70s rock ‘n’ roll band, Daisy Jones & The Six, broke up after their final concert in 1979.
 Despite the fact that many individual conflicts played a part in the ultimate split of the band, I found that, sadly, there wasn’t that BOOM moment that I was expecting.
 Most unfortunately, the ending truly changed some of my thoughts… I would’ve leaned more towards a 5/5 stars, had there been more closure regarding the band’s break.
 I also felt that Daisy and Billy’s nonromantic relationship should have been more completely resolved in a way that it wasn’t (instead of leaving room for inferences… which I hate).
 However, the very last page did clue at something!

-As the story ended (and during it), I found myself craving for more of Daisy and Billy.
-The energy — both good and bad — they generated was nearly tangible.
-Together, they created a mesmerizing feeling of extreme risk; their actions became more and more dangerous as the tale progressed, yet it kept me grasping for more.
+As the story ended (and during it), I found myself craving more of Daisy and Billy.
+The energy they generated was palpable.
+Together, they created a mesmerizing feeling of extreme risk; their actions became steadily more dangerous and detrimental as the tale progressed, yet I remained eager for more.